hudsonrio/hudsonrio.github.io/_posts/2016-8-1-Airport_Delays.md

 title: Make American Aviation On-Time Again
 ---

+Much is made of America's need to make major infrastructure investments, with each major candidate this election cycle offering their own take on how American should invest in infrastructure.
+This post explores a specific subsection of American infrastructure: airports.
+It explores why is the system is so delayed and how should we fix it.

-Much is made of America's need to make major infrastructure investments, with looming consensus about the importance of major infrastructure investment this upcoming Presidential term.
-Hillary announced in 2015 that her platform includes a plan to allocate an average of $55 billion per year over five years to finance major infrastructure improvements ([Donald Trump recently offered that he wants to double this amount](http://www.nytimes.com/2016/08/03/us/politics/trump-clinton-infrastructure.html)), while Bernie has put forward an [even bigger spending bill](https://berniesanders.com/issues/creating-jobs-rebuilding-america/) he terms "The Rebuild America Act."
+Hillary Clinton announced in 2015 that her platform includes a plan to allocate an average of $55 billion per year over five years to finance major infrastructure improvements ([Donald Trump recently offered that he wants to double this amount](http://www.nytimes.com/2016/08/03/us/politics/trump-clinton-infrastructure.html)), while Bernie has put forward an [even bigger spending bill](https://berniesanders.com/issues/creating-jobs-rebuilding-america/) he terms "The Rebuild America Act."
 (It is worth noting that the Presidential candidate may put forth a platform, but ultimately the power of the purse resides with Congress.
 Don't boo, vote.)

 Hillary Clinton specifically highlights airports as key within her infrastructure proposal: